 You will need an IDPA legal gun, magazines, and holster/magazine holders/belt setup.
 You will also need a concealment garment (the notorious “fishing vest”).
 The short version on equipment is that you will need a single belt that threads through your belt loops, a strong side hip holster that covers the trigger, and magazine carriers.
-We recommend that you read the IDPA rule book available here for the full details on scoring and the equipment requirements for the different divisions.
+We recommend that you read the IDPA rule book available here and the Equipment Appendices here for the full details on scoring and the equipment requirements for the different divisions.

 What guns are suitable for the various equipment divisions?

 You’ll need to read the rules for the complete descriptions but in general:

 - SSP (Stock Service Pistol) = Full size plastic striker fired or metal double-action-for-the-first-shot pistols with limited modifications.
 9mm or larger, 15 rounds max mag capacity.

 - ESP (Enhanced Service Pistol) = Full size pistols, all action types with a wider range of modifications allowed.
 9mm or larger, 10 rounds max mag capacity.